FlavScents AInsights Entry for Ethyl Cinnamate (CAS: 103-36-6)

 - Molecular Weight: 176.21 g/mol

 Ethyl cinnamate is an ester formed from cinnamic acid and ethanol.
-It features a phenyl group attached to an unsaturated ester, contributing to its characteristic sweet, balsamic odor.
-The presence of the phenyl group is crucial for its aromatic properties, making it a valuable compound in both flavor and fragrance applications.
+It features a phenyl group attached to an unsaturated ester, which contributes to its characteristic sweet, balsamic odor reminiscent of cinnamon.
+The presence of the ester functional group is crucial for its volatility and odor profile, making it a valuable compound in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA